LeeyaD/rb130/written_prep.md

 ```

 20. What are Procs and lambdas?
 How are they different?
+Both are Proc objects, lambda's are a type of Proc with strict arity.

 21. How can we return a Proc from a method or block?